16 Cheap Halloween Costumes for Adults Basically Anyone Can DIY

 A totally G-rated take on the popular R-rated novel by E. L. James.
 Pick up some grey paint swatches, stick them on a grey shirt, and see who can guess your outfit on the first try.

 If you feel like getting creative with face paint, draw on your favorite Snapchat filter.
 The rainbow vomit is a favorite, but you can check out more ideas from DIY Youtuber Rclbeauty101.
-(Related: Check out these other Halloween makeup ideas that can pretty much be your whole costume.)
+(Related: Check out these other Halloween makeup ideas that can pretty much be your whole costume.
+This fake blood recipe is useful for more creepy costumes.)

 Olaf from Frozen